Lotan-Raz/Proving-Cutoff-Bounds-for-Safety-Properties-in-First-Order-Logic/README.md

 Our implementation is built on top of mypyvy and uses its syntax.
 To write new examples, use mypyvy syntax — we refer to https://github.com/wilcoxjay/mypyvy for more information.

-To encode a μ-update for an example at hand use the following keywords extending mypyvy's syntax:
+To encode a size-reducing simulation for an example at hand use the following keywords extending mypyvy's syntax:

 - `cutoff sort` - to indicate the sort for which we find a cutoff.
 - `cutoff bound` - to indicate the bound.
-- `cutoff condition` - to indicate the deletion condition for the μ-update.
+- `cutoff condition` - to indicate the deletion condition.
 - `cutoff update` - to give an update term or formula.
 - `cutoff hint` - to give a hint for verification condition (2).